 You should try and taste all these foods.
 As you can see we have not mentioned moussaka and Pastitsio.
 These dishes are extremely known and very tasty around the world but this is the problem with them.
 It is hard to find at a restaurant a good moussaka or pastitsio.
 Reading the Athens Greek food guide will help you make a list of dishes in order to taste them once you are in Greece!

 Magirefta or moms Greek food

-Magirefta or moms food are similar with ladera but they include meat or fish.
+Magirefta or mom’s food is similar to Ladera but they include meat or fish.
 Olive oil and tomatoes are again everywhere!
-In Greece the food has either lemon or tomatoes and in both cases they have olive oil!
+In Greece, the food has either lemon or tomatoes, and in both cases, they have olive oil!

 - Giouvarlakia (meatballs soup with rice and lemon)

-- Papoutsakia (similar with moussaka, it is eggplant with bechamel and minced meat)
+- Papoutsakia (similar to moussaka, it is eggplant with bechamel and minced meat)

 - Katsikaki ladorigani (lamp kid with olive oil and garlic with potatoes

 The dessert part is my favorite!
-We will need 50 pages to describe the Greeks sweets as they differ a lot depending on which part of Greece you are.
+We will need 50 pages to describe the Greeks sweets as they differ a lot depending on which part of Greece you are in.
 Baklavas, Galaktoboureko, loukoumades, Ravani, Apple pie are the most common ones and you can find them everywhere.
-Also there is the delicious Greek yogurt with honey of spoon sweets!
-Try it both ways and you will remember the taste for ever!
+Also, there is the delicious Greek yogurt with the honey of spoon sweets!
+Try it both ways and you will remember the taste forever!

 Athens Greek Food Guide is a very good way to make a list of the best Greek foods.
 If you try them you will have a pretty good idea of the real Greek food and the way locals eat!
 You can also read about our street food guide, how and what to eat at a taverna, and of course join our amazing Athens food tours!